Dear Pace University Students,

 The sanctions described below are illustrative of the range and severity of sanctions that may be imposed on a student, but they do not constitute a complete list of the possible sanctions.
 In determining a sanction, the University will consider the nature and severity of the violation, the impact of the transaction on the Pace community as well as on the community at large, and the student's disciplinary history.

 Controlled Substances.
 Violations of the University's Drug and Alcohol Policy relating to the unlawful possession, use, or distribution of controlled substances, even if a first offense, are considered to be extremely serious.
 Such violations may result in more severe disciplinary sanctions, even if there is no harm to the student, others, or property, than if the violation related to the use of alcohol.
-In addition to probation, suspension, dismissal or expulsion, the student may be fined up to $200, and referred to a drug use assessment and required to comply with any recommendations.
+Sanctions include, but not limited to, probation, suspension from housing or University, dismissal, or expulsion.

 Alcohol.
 There are 3 levels of alcohol violations.
 Greater sanctions may be imposed for each successively higher level of violation:

-• Level 1.
+- Level 1.
 Generally, a first violation and there is no harm to the student, others, or property.
-Sanctions include, but are not limited to, an admonition; a probationary period; participation in an alcohol prevention program (e.g., Alcohol 101); a fine of $100 or, in lieu of a fine, submitting to an alcohol use assessment and complying with any recommendations; and, community service.
+Sanctions include, but are not limited to, an admonition; a probationary period; conduct points; reflection paper, guest restriction, participation in an alcohol prevention program (e.g., Alcohol 101)

-• Level 3.
+- Level 3.
 Generally, a repeat violation indicative of a pattern of inappropriate behavior including disregarding previous admonitions, or a serious first or second violation involving harm to the student, others, or property.
-Sanctions include, but are not limited to, suspension, dismissal or expulsion from the University and/or University housing; a probationary period; a $300 fine; community service; and, submitting to an alcohol use assessment and complying with any recommendations.
+Sanctions include, but are not limited to, suspension, dismissal or expulsion from the University and/or University housing.